-Belfast: Twice burgled great-grandmother prayed for intruders
+Woman, 80, vows to stay in home despite two burglaries

 - Published

-An 80-year-old woman whose home in west Belfast was burgled twice in two days has said she has prayed for those responsible.
+An 80-year-old woman whose home in west Belfast was burgled twice in two days said she is determined to stay in the house she has lived in since 1969.

 Rosaleen Wilson's house in Bearnagh Drive was targeted on Monday and Tuesday.